This post may contain affiliate links, which means if you make a purchase from one of these links I will get a commission.

 4. Make a Gratitude Tree -link

-Check out this fun free printable for creating your own gratitude tree.
+It’s very simple to create your own gratitude tree.
+Definitely get the kids involved with all the stages of this.
 Add leaves of gratitude all November long and enjoy it as a Thanksgiving centerpiece.

 5. Help Kids Donate Outgrown Toys or Clothes Before Christmas